 - .
 Each year ISR Staff Members receive proper information and advice about how to prevent abduction situations. - .
 Each year students at ISR receive information and advice about how to avoid and escape potentially dangerous situations. - .
-ISR ensures adequate security measures are in place to protect children on school grounds: - o Security guards are located on both sites and supervise the campuses at the key times of the school day. - o A security guard is on the Primary Campus to control the entrances of the o building throughout the school day. - o Both campuses are surrounded by fences.
-All gates and building entrances on both campuses are equipped with security codes that are known only by the ISR community members.

-- o The ISR Primary campus is equipped with a domafon to see who is requesting access to the campus without knowing the door code. - o Both Preschool and Primary campuses are monitored 24 hours/day by security cameras. - o Students' attendance is registered every morning on both campuses and every student leaving the campus during school time has to sign out in the appropriate registers. - o Precise communication procedures between parents and teachers are in place in case of student absence.
+ISR ensures adequate security measures are in place to protect children on school grounds: - o Security guards are located on-site and supervise the campus at the key times of the school day. - o A security guard is on the Primary Campus to control the entrances of the o building throughout the school day. - o The campus is surrounded by fences.
+All gates and building entrances o are equipped with security codes that are known only by the ISR community members. - o The ISR Primary campus is equipped with a domafon to see who is requesting access to the campus without knowing the door code. - o The Primary campus is monitored 24 hours/day by security cameras. - o Students' attendance is registered every morning and every student leaving the campus during school time has to sign out in the appropriate registers. - o Precise communication procedures between parents and teachers are in place in case of student absence.
 The parents must inform the school in case of absence and the school will contact the parents right after registration time in case of any unannounced student's absence. - o Parents have to sign a form to allow their children to go home on their own.
-This is allowed only from Grade 3. - o Parents have to notify the school if their children are collected from school by a third person. - o All ISR staff members complete a criminal backgrounds check performed by a specialized company. - o School internet is protected by different systems. - o ISR students have been taught to address any concern to the Principals.
+This is allowed only from Grade 3.

+- o Parents have to notify the school if their children are collected from school by a third person. - o All ISR staff members complete a criminal backgrounds check performed by a specialized company. - o School internet is protected by different systems. - o ISR students have been taught to address any concern any trusted staff member.